AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 2. To measure the success or effectiveness of major, or significant, features
 3. To ensure software, infrastructure, and key services are running smoothly

+This article focuses on "team performance" metrics.

 ## What is a metric?

-The word metric has its origins in the Greek language; derived from the word "metron" (μέτρον), used in a variety of contexts, but broadly meaning to 'measure', to 'count'.
+The word metric has its origins in the Greek language; derived from the word "metron" (μέτρον), used in a variety of contexts, but broadly meaning to 'measure', or to 'count'.
 For the purposes of this article, we'll use the term to mean something that can be measured, and also have a number attributed to it as a result of the measurement.

 ## Metrics for team performance